cometaj2/huckle/README.rst

 Supports
 --------

-- Automatic man page generation with "help" used anywhere in a CLI.
+- Automatic man page generation with the "help" command, anywhere in a CLI.

 - HCLI version 1.0 semantics for: